 What Is Your Marketing Message Strategy?

-The most important thing you’ll read today is this: YOU are your marketing message, not your product.
+The most important thing you will read today is this: YOU are your marketing message, not your product.

 - What a marketing message is – Marketing Message Definition